Teaching Philosophy & Experience

-My teaching philosophy also aims to develop generic skills using course specific theory and practice.
-These skills include, but are not limited to: strategic thinking; creativity; analytical decision making; effective communication; critical evaluation; problem solving and team work.
+Central learning outcomes of my teaching are gaining ‘soft skills’, such as effective communication, problem solving, time and group management, and developing generic skills using course specific theory and practice.
+These skills include, but are not limited to: strategic thinking, creativity, analytical decision making, effective communication, critical evaluation, problem solving and team work.

 STHM 2211 Organizational Strategy in Sport and Recreation